TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

    on a reverse iteration of all nodes, we collect nodes that are reachable (in reach set) and fill the live Syms and reach Syms from the nodes.
 We also collect all reachable nodes in `newNodes`.
 2. Collect used Exp set, which means all Exp that are used (including `Const`).
 3. Rebuild graph with `newNodes` and old block, but with all effects/dependencies filtered to remove unused Exps.

 ### Bound Variables
+Instead of scheduling nodes based on their dependencies directly, we first calculate the set of *bound variables* among the transitive closure of a node's dependencies.

-We decide when a node is ready to be scheduled for a block by checking the bound variables.
-In lms/core/backend.scala `class Bound extends Phase`, we compute the bound variables of each node.
-This is like an analysis pass of the LMS IR.
+We decide when a node is ready to be scheduled for a block by checking its bound variables.
+We implement bound variable calculation as an analysis pass, as shown in `class Bound extends Phase` in lms/core/backend.scala.
+We use a hashmap `hm` to keep track of the bound variables of all symbols in a graph.

-It is done in the following steps:
+As shown in the `apply` method, bound variable calculation is done by the following steps:
-1. Get the set of all bound variables via `g.nodes.flatMap(boundSyms).toSet ++ g.block.bound` which
-   has the bound variables from all nodes and the block.
+1. Collect all `Block`s in the graph `g`, including those defined in the nodes of `g` and the input block of `g`.
+Take the union of the bound variables (input and effect input) of these blocks.
+We define the bound variables of these new symbol to be just themselves, since they are just inputs.
-2. For each node, get all bound variables that it depends on and all bound variables generated in this node (if it has blocks).
-The diff is the bound variables it really depends on.
+2. For each node in `g`, get all bound variables that it depends on and all bound variables generated in this node (if it has blocks).
+The difference of these two sets is the bound variables it really depends on.
 3. We need to get "lambda-forward" node (the forward declaration of "lambda") to have the same bound variables as "lambda".
 This needs to be fixed in a Convergence Loop (unfortunately).

-### Node Frequency Computation
+### Node Frequency Estimation

-When a node is ready to be schedule, we can schedule it for the current block if the node is used often enough.
-The using frequency is determined by the `class Flow extends Phase` in lms/core/backend.scala.
-Note: for now the frequency computation is from the `def symsFreq` in `abstract class Traverser`.

-The basic idea is that, if a node is used in only one branch of a conditional, we don't schedule it in the current block.
+Consider we have a node of heavy computation in a block.
+Suppose we have determined that the node has no dependency on the inputs of the block, should we schedule it inside or outside the block?
+The answer is that we should consider how often the node will be executed.
+If the block is a function body, then it can potentially be called multiple times, so it would be beneficial to schedule it in the outer scope.
+If the block is a conditional block, then schedule the node outside means that the node would always be executed regardless of the condition.
+So we should schedule it inside the block in this case.
+Therefore, we can assign a number represents relatively how often a node is executed, and only schedule the nodes that have a large enough frequency.
+This is the intuition od frequency estimation.

+The `symsFreq` function in `Traverser` achieves this: Given a lambda node containing a block, we assign the hard dependencies of the effect summary of the block to a large enough number 100, representing that the body of a function is executed often.
+For a conditional node, we assign the results of both if and else block to 0.5, assuming each branch ia taken with equal probability.
+For a loop block, we assign the results of the conditional and body block to 100, assuming the loop is iterated many times.
+For a switch node, we treat it similar to the conditional node by assigning each branch to 0.5.
+Lastly, all other nodes are assigned 1.0.

 ### Traversal Abstract Class